 History and etymology

-First described in China by Kim and Szeto in 1937 and then in 1948 by Kimura et al in Japan 5.
+It was first described in China by Kim and Szeto in 1937 as eosinophilic hyperplastic lymphgranuloma 9.
+It was then described in 1948 by Kimura et al. in Japan 5.

 Differential diagnosis on imaging is that of lymph node enlargement, and includes: